Library

 HIPAA compliant

-• Support healthy pregnancy by ensuring enough iron for mother and baby.
+• Supports fertility and healthy pregnancy by ensuring adequate iron availability

-• Best interpreted with ferritin, TIBC, transferrin saturation, and your symptoms.
+• Best interpreted with ferritin, TIBC, and your symptoms for full picture

 What is Iron, Total?